bokeh/bokeh/sphinx/source/docs/quickstart/installation.rst

 Required Dependencies
 =====================

-For basic usage, have the following libraries installed:
+For basic usage, the following libraries are required:

 .. code::